 Kneeland admitting kidnapping his neighbor at gun point.
 He raped her, then put a plastic bag over her head to suffocate her, but she was taking too long to die.
 He tried injecting air into her arm, but Nancy stubbornly clung to life.
 Kneeland stabbed her repeatedly and slit her throat.
 He left her body on his father’s land and went back to life as normal.

-Police were deeply suspicious that Kneeland was possibly responsible for the unsolved rape and murder of Benbrook teenager Carla Davis, but Kneeland never confessed to the crime and was never charged.
-The best break down of the Carla Davis case I’ve ever heard is the Texas-based podcast Gone Cold.
+Police were deeply suspicious that Kneeland was possibly responsible for the unsolved rape and murder of Benbrook teenager Carla Walker, but Kneeland never confessed to the crime and was never charged.
+The best break down of the Carla Walker case I’ve ever heard is the Texas-based podcast Gone Cold.
 It was this podcast where I first heard the name Tommy Ray Kneeland.
 I became fascinated with the story and began digging further.
 Episodes 4 and 5 break down the suspects.
 Episode 7 features an interview with Kneeland’s wife at around the 15 minute mark.
 I cannot recommend this series highly enough.
-Carla Davis deserves justice.
+Carla Walker deserves justice.

 Kneeland’s wife insists that he never raised a hand against her.
 He was a good husband.
 She never worried when he was out that he would be unfaithful because he strongly disapproved of women who dressed provocatively or showed too much skin.
 He did come home frequently with blood on his clothes.
 She said he simply cut himself at work all the time and she washed the blood without thinking about it.
 Kneeland has been a suspect in many other murders around the area.
 Given the opportunistic nature of his crimes, I believe he committed other crimes out there which we will never link to him.